MOOCdb/MOOCdbDocs/docs/Collaborative platforms.rst

 This documentation is for folks to install different open source platforms that MOOCdb project has.
-They include Collaborative visualization platform - MOOCviz, platform to crowd source feature and variable formation - Feature Factory, platform for getting labels from the crowd - LabelMe-Text.
+They include Collaborative visualization platform - MOOCviz, platform to crowd source feature and variable formation - Feature Factory, platform for getting labels from the crowd - :doc:`LabelMe-Text`.
 These instructions allow folks to create their own instantiation of the platform for internal use.
 The instructions will enable to download the software and deploy a server for each one of these platforms.